alex-gru/Nanodegree-P6/README.md

 Android Wear feels, from the developer's perspective, almost the same as developing for a "standard" handheld device.
 The interesting part is the communication between the handheld and the wearable device.

-In this project, the famous "Sunshine" weather app, which is the result of the supporting courses [Developing Android Apps](https://www.udacity.com/course/developing-android-apps--ud853), [Advanced Android App Development](https://www.udacity.com/course/advanced-android-app-development--ud855), should be extended to integrate Wear functionality.
+In this project, the famous "Sunshine" weather app, which is the result of the supporting courses [Developing Android Apps](https://www.udacity.com/course/developing-android-apps--ud853) and [Advanced Android App Development](https://www.udacity.com/course/advanced-android-app-development--ud855), should be extended to integrate Wear functionality.

 Based on a mockup provided, a watchface for an Android Watch is designed.
 The communication between handheld and wearable is realized, by using a WearableListenerService.
 The GoogleApiClient provides listener on both sides to react to data transfers.
 For transmitting data, so called "data items" are used, which are delivery-guaranteed data chunks.